This site is an important piece of Filipino American history. Climate change is destroying it. - KRDO

 Louisiana has always been on the frontlines of the climate crisis.
 As of 2016, the state had lost about 25% of the coastal land that existed in 1932, according to the US Geological Survey — which is roughly the size of Delaware.
 Experts say climate change, coastal erosion, sea level rise, and other human-caused environmental degradation have led to this point.

-Now, the Filipino American community is faced with preserving its history as one of its most significant historical locations is lost to the sea.
+Now, as the Huffington Post’s Yasmin Tayag reported in June, the Filipino American community is faced with preserving its history as one of its most significant historical locations is lost to the sea.

 Despite nearly two centuries of history, Filipino Americans in Louisiana say more people need to know the tale of the two villages: St. Malo and Manila Village in Jean Lafitte — and how climate change threatens their legacy.

-Note: Update: This story has been updated to give credit to the Huffington Post’s Yasmin Tayag, who covered St. Malo and its impending disappearance to sea level rise in June.